Queen Elizabeth 2: Construction

-The name of the liner as it appears on the bow and stern is Queen Elizabeth 2, with upper- and lower-case lettering and an Arabic numeral 2 as opposed to the Roman numeral II, distinguishing her from the monarch, Elizabeth II; it is commonly pronounced in speech as Queen Elizabeth Two.
-Soon after launching, the name was shortened in common use as QE2.

-Background

-Queen Mary, in 1934, and Queen Elizabeth, in 1938, were both named by and for contemporary spouses of reigning monarchs: Mary of Teck and Elizabeth Bowes-Lyon, respectively.
-These two previous Cunarders both had capitalised bow names, as QUEEN MARY and QUEEN ELIZABETH.

-Cunard practice at the time of naming QE2 was to re-use the existing name of its former ships, for example, launching in 1938 after the previous was scrapped in 1935.

-The original Queen Elizabeth was still in service with Cunard when QE2 was launched in 1967, although she was retired and sold before QE2 entered revenue service with Cunard in 1969.

-The addition of a "2" in this manner was unknown at the time, but it was not unknown for Roman numerals to denote ships in service with the same name.
-Two non-Cunard ships were named Queen Mary II: a Clyde steamer, and Mauretania II, a Southampton steamer of Red Funnel, since the Cunard ships already had the names without Roman numerals.

 Launch

-As was Cunard practice at the time, the name of the liner was not to be publicly revealed until the launch.
+As was Cunard practice at the time, the name of the liner was not publicly revealed until the launch.
 Dignitaries were invited to the "Launch of Cunard Liner No. 736", as no name had yet been painted on the bow.

 The Queen launched the ship with the words "I name this ship Queen Elizabeth the Second," the normal short form of address of the monarch, Elizabeth II herself.

 The following day, the New York Times and The Times of London printed the name as Queen Elizabeth II, the short form of written style of the monarch.
 However, when the liner left the shipyard in 1968 she bore the name Queen Elizabeth 2 on her bow, and has continued to do so ever since.